 The Organization responded by letter dated February 15, 2005, requesting a conference.
-The conference was held, but no agreement was reached.
+The conference was held, but no understanding was reached.
 The Carrier proceeded with the contracting and the Organization filed the claim that is before the Board.

-The claim raises issued concerning the interplay of Rules 1 and 24 of the controlling Agreement.
+This claim raises issues concerning the interplay of Rules 1 and 24 of the controlling Agreement.
 Rule 1, Scope, provides: